9dots/9dots.io-pages/OevYoBW.md

 ```
 <img src="stickman.png">
 ```
 The green paragraph box comes up next.
 Ask students which tag they think they will use to write a paragraph.
-Explain that normally they would need to write the entire paragraph between the start and end tags but for today they can just write “words...”
+To create this element, students will start with a start tag, then write out the all of the words and punctuation, and then finish with the end tag.
 It should look like this:
 ```
-<p> words... </p>
+<p> Stickman is back in a whole new crazy adventure! </p>
 ```

 ### CHALLENGE: